chenxingqiang/jax-ml/doc/modules/ensemble.rst

 AdaBoost
 ========

-The module :mod:`sklearn.ensemble` includes the popular boosting algorithm AdaBoost, introduced in 1995 by Freund and Schapire [FS1995]_.
+The module :mod:`xlearn.ensemble` includes the popular boosting algorithm AdaBoost, introduced in 1995 by Freund and Schapire [FS1995]_.

 The core principle of AdaBoost is to fit a sequence of weak learners (i.e.,